 Instructions

-• Preheat oven to 425f and set rack to middle.
-Cut eggplant into 1" squares and mix well with a 1/2 cup olive oil, 1 tsp kosher salt and a 1/2 tsp pepper.
-Place eggplant on parchment paper lined baking sheet, making sure to not overcrowd the pieces.
-Roast in oven for 25-30 minutes until fully cooked through and soft in the middle.
+• Preheat oven to 425f and set the rack to middle level.
+Toss the cubed eggplant with olive oil, salt, and pepper.
+Spread the eggplant out onto parchment paper lined baking sheet(s), making sure to not overcrowd the pieces.
+Roast for 30-40 minutes or until fully cooked through and soft in the middle.

-• Toast pignoli nuts in a dry pan over medium-low heat for approximately 5 minutes being careful not to burn.
-When toasted set aside.
+• Toast the pignoli nuts in a dry pan over medium-low heat for approximately 5 minutes being careful not to burn.
+Once toasted, set aside.

-• To the pan add the 1 cup of pitted green olives, 1/8 cup rinsed capers, 1/4 cup raisins, 2 Tbsp sugar, toasted pine nuts, and 1/4 cup of red wine vinegar.
+• Add the green olives, capers, raisins, sugar, and red wine vinegar.
 Cook for 5 minutes allowing the vinegar and sugar to cook through and incorporate.

 Notes